The dimension of the space of Garnier equations with fixed locus of apparent singularities: The dimension of equations

 \section{The dimension of equations}

 Let us come to the case where the number $N$ of apparent singularities $Q$ is allowed to be arbitrary: $Q=\{q_1,\ldots,q_N\}$.
 Following the above proof it is then easy to check that the linear system governing the existence of a differential equation determines all coefficients $G_m$ uniquely and leads to a matrix similar to the case $n-2$ above on the $H_m$, except that the indices of the $q_j$ go from $1$ to $N$ and that the powers of $t_i$ range from $0$ to $2(n+N-1)$.
-Hence, the number of columns changes to $2n+2N-1$, whereas the number of lines becomes $n+3N+1$.
+Hence, the number of columns changes to $2n+2N-1$, whereas the number of rows becomes $n+3N+1$.

 Obviously, as already mentioned in the introduction, if $N<n-2$ then the corresponding linear system is still of maximal rank, because it is a subsystem of the system of the $n-2$ case.
-As the number of lines in this case is smaller than the number of columns, this shows that the system is underdetermined and in addition to $p_1,\ldots,p_N$, further $n-2-N$ of the parameters $H_m$ (say $H_{n+3N+1},\ldots,H_{2(n+N-1)}$) can be chosen arbitrarily.
+As the number of rows in this case is smaller than the number of columns, this shows that the system is underdetermined and in addition to $p_1,\ldots,p_N$, further $n-2-N$ of the parameters $H_m$ (say $H_{n+3N+1},\ldots,H_{2(n+N-1)}$) can be chosen arbitrarily.
 Thus, we obtain a space of parameters for the differential equations of dimension $n-2$.

 If, on the other hand, we have $N>n-2$, then the system is overdetermined.
 In what follows we will point out that by choosing the $p_j$ in a suitable way we can still ensure existence of the differential equation with singularities at $Q$.
-For this purpose, we first observe that just as in the rank $n-2$ case one can show that the first $2n+2N-1$ lines of the relevant system are still linearly independent.
-Next, notice that the number $N-n+2$ of remaining lines is always smaller than or equal to $N$.
-It follows that $N-n+2$ lines of the form
+For this purpose, we first observe that just as in the rank $n-2$ case one can show that the first $2n+2N-1$ rows of the relevant system are still linearly independent.
+Next, notice that the number $N-n+2$ of remaining rows is always smaller than or equal to $N$.
+It follows that $N-n+2$ rows of the form